YonatanSas/MicroProcessor/README.md

 # 4-bit ALU Simulator - PIC16F877

-This repository contains the code for a 4-bit ALU (Arithmetic Logic Unit) simulator, developed as a course project for an Embedded Systems class.
-The project demonstrates the use of a microprocessor with connected peripherals, including a button matrix, LEDs, and an LCD screen.
+This repository contains the code for a 4-bit ALU (Arithmetic Logic Unit) simulator, developed as a project in a course in embedded systems.
+The project demonstrates the use of a microprocessor with attached peripherals, including a button matrix, LEDs and an LCD screen.

 ## Preview (On Simulator)
 https://github.com/YonatanSas/MicroProcessor/assets/146161426/bfe31a05-6925-4de2-b533-8c5f13ee0c9f